Applying for Federal Aid

 - Federal student aid is available for qualified students who will attend the Cardiovascular Technology, Surgical Technology, and BSN Programs.

-- Payment plans are available through the Bursar’s Office for students who will attend the Nursing Care Partner and Monitor Surveillance Courses.
+- Payment plans are available through the Bursar’s Office for students who will attend the Patient Care Technician and Monitor Surveillance Courses.

 - Financial aid packages will only be prepared for admitted students.